-- Oral reprimand
+- Oral reprimand;

 - b.
-Written reprimand
+Written reprimand;

 - c.
-Suspension
+Suspension;

 - d.
-Reassignment of duties
+Reassignment of duties;

 - e.
-Termination
+Termination;

 - f.
-Counseling
+Counseling; or

 - g.
-Any combination of the above
+Any combination of the above.

-- 6. Within five (5) days following the conclusion of its investigation and hearing, the college Advisory Committee will forward its findings and recommendation for action to the Chancellor.
+- 6. Within five (5) days following the conclusion of its investigation and hearing, the College Advisory Committee will forward its findings and recommendation for action to the Chancellor.
 Within fifteen (15) working days, the Chancellor will review the Committee's recommendation and determine an appropriate course of action.
-The decision will be communicated in writing to the accuser, accused, and the accused's appropriate administrative supervisors.
+The decision will be communicated in writing to the accuser, accused, the accused's appropriate administrative supervisors and members of the College Advisory Committee.

 - 7. Either party may appeal the Committee's recommendation by submitting a written request to the Chancellor.
 Request for an appeal must be made to the Chancellor within fifteen (15) days after the appealing party receives a copy of the Committee's findings.
 The written ruling of the Chancellor shall constitute the final decision.
-Beyond that point, both parties may seek remedies outside the college.